 Now, let’s put the above measurements into perspective.

-Here is a graph of the EMF levels measured near a DECT cordless phone, an iPhone 5, and a bluetooth headset.
+Here is a graph of the EMF levels measured near a Uniden DECT phone (a normal cordless phone), an iPhone 5, and a Bose bluetooth headset.
+They are way above the levels above.

 The first measurement here is from a Uniden DECT cordless phone.
 When the phone was in use the output was 20,000 mV/m.
 That is huge!